janmayer/talks/cloudless-testing-serverless-applications/talk.md

 - What should the user experience look like?

 <!--
-The hardest single part of building a software system is deciding precisely what to build.

 The first step in any software development project is to define the behavior.
 - I can see it in your heads that you are thinking about it.
 - A lot of time is spend figuring out what exactly is it that the end result should do